nosco/hx/docs/state-management.md

 while our application is operating such as changing state, firing network requests, subscribing to external sources, etc.

-`hx` provides a small helper library called `hx.react.hooks` that offers a Clojure-first API to the React Hooks API.
+`hx` provides a small helper library called `hx.hooks` that offers a Clojure-first API to the React Hooks API.

 You may also leverage any Hooks libraries that you may find, since `hx`